nthnerr/Joos/README.md

-# JOOS v1.1
+# Joos v1.1

-JOOS is a CEP-based extension for Adobe After Effects that automates the export pipeline from the Render Queue to FFmpeg.
+Joos is a CEP-based extension for Adobe After Effects that automates the export pipeline from the Render Queue to FFmpeg.
 It streamlines the creation of H.264/MP4 files by eliminating intermediary manual transcodes.

 ---